-13.18 Young carers
+13.21 Young carers

+13.21.1.
 With so many adult responsibilities, young carers often miss out on opportunities that other children and young people have to play and learn.
-We in Avanti Trust Schools are uniquely placed to identify and respond to concerns and 'triggers' where children and young people may require additional help ascarers.
+We in Avanti Trust Schools are uniquely placed to identify and respond to concerns and 'triggers' where children and young people may require additional help as carers.
 We will aim to respond early with our own pastoral support and where appropriate seeking help from local authority support services for young carers.

-Appendix 1 Role Description for Designated Safeguarding Lead
+Appendix A. Role Description for Designated Safeguarding Lead

-SSC's, proprietors and management committees should appoint an appropriate senior member of staff, from the school leadership team, to the role of designated safeguarding lead.
+- A.1.
+Trustees should appoint an appropriate senior member of staff, from the school leadership team, to the role of designated safeguarding lead. - A.2.
 This person should have the appropriate status and authority within the school to carry out the duties of the post.
-They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions, inter-agency meetings, contribute to the assessments of children - and/or to support other staff to do so.

-Any deputy should be trained to the same standard as the DSL, but the ultimate lead responsibility for child protection remains with the DSL.
+They should be given the time, funding, training, resources, and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions, inter-agency meetings, contribute to the assessments of children and/or to support other staff to do so. - A.3.
+Any deputy should be trained to the same standard as the DSL, but the ultimate lead responsibility for child protection remains with the DSL. - A.4.
 In accordance with Annex C of Keeping Children Safe in Education, the main responsibilities of the DSLs are:

+A.5.
 Managing referrals

+A.5.1.
 The Designated Safeguarding Lead is expected to refer cases:

-- of suspected abuse to the local authority children's social care asrequired; - support staff who make referrals to local authority children's social care; - refer cases to the Channel programme where there is a radicalisation concern as required; - support staff who make referrals to the Channel programme; - To take lead responsibility for promptly making referrals to the police wherea crime may have been committed which involves a child.
+- A.5.1.1.
+Of suspected abuse to the local authority children's social care as required. - A.5.1.2.
+Support staff who make referrals to local authority children's social care. - A.5.1.3.
+Refer cases to the Channel programme where there is a radicalization concern as required. - A.5.1.4.
+Support staff who make referrals to the Channel programme. - A.5.1.5.
+To take lead responsibility for promptly making referrals to the police where a crime may have been committed which involves a child.
 The National Police Chiefs' Council advice 'When to call the police' should assist Designated Safeguarding Leads understand when they should consider calling the police and what to expect when they do.

+A.6.
 Working with others

+A.6.1.
 The designated safeguarding lead is expected to: